I’m going to be straight with you:

 Accelerate Your Success With Website speed

-Before moving on, I want to touch on two important aspects of your store’s on-site SEO.
+Before moving on, I want to touch on two important aspects of your store’s on-site SEO campaign.
 The first one is how quickly your website loads.

 In my personal experience, I have been able to increase earnings by $30,000 in 6 hours by increasing my website’s speed.

-You can expect similar results by improving your store’s speed.
+You can expect to find similar results in your sales by improving your page load speed.

-To check your store’s speed, go to GTMetrix.
-Add your store and run the analysis.
+Add your store and run the test analysis.

-As you can see in the results above there is HUGE room for improvement.
+As you can see in the results above there is HUGE room for improvement for this website.

-When a site is taking nearly 5 seconds to load we can assume that 40% of people are abandoning the site – what affect do you think that is having on annual revenue?
+When a site is taking nearly 5 seconds to load we can assume that 40% of people are abandoning the site – what effect do you think that is having on conversions and annual revenue?

-GTMetrix will also make a range of suggestions of things that you could improve on to increase site speed-
+GTMetrix will also make a range of suggestions of things that you could improve on to increase website speed and reduce bounce rates-

-I suggest you have a developer work through these issues and re-test regularly.
+Or the other option is to have a developer target and work through these issues and please…

-You might also want to consider upgrading your web host to someone like Kinsta if you are running WooCommerce.
+You might also want to consider upgrading your web host to someone like Kinsta (read the full Kinsta review) or WPX Hosting (read my full WPX Hosting review) if you are running WooCommerce or other ecommerce platforms.

-Another important element that affects the user experience and Google’s crawl is your store architecture.
+Another important element that affects the user experience and Google’s search engine crawl is your store architecture.

-You want to have a simple site hierarchy, which separates your homepage from your product categories and your products listed within them.
+You want to have a simple, user-friendly site hierarchy and structure, which separates your homepage from your product categories and your products listed within them.

-A good rule of thumb is to make your visitors reach your product pages from your homepage within three clicks.
+A good rule of thumb is to make a structure (either flat or silo structure) where it is easy for your visitors to reach your product pages from your homepage within three clicks.

-If you can build your store that way it will be easier for humans to use and search engines to crawl.
+If you can build your store that way, navigation will be easier for humans (improving their user experience) and the structure better for search engines to crawl.

-This can be seen in Screaming Frog really easily, in two different ways.
+This can be seen in the Screaming Frog tool really easily, in two different ways.

 The first is to change from List View to Tree View.
 Now instead of seeing a long list of URLs, you’ll be viewing the overall site architecture:

-Notice how Shopify neatly puts everything into /pages/, /collections/ and /products/, this makes it easy for Google to understand the site structure.
+Notice how Shopify neatly puts everything into /pages/, /collections/ and /products/, this makes it easy for Google to understand the website structure.

 The other thing you should check is in the List View.